elzetia/Documentation/docs/FiveM/tow-truck-with-winch.md

   -- Copy this array to add vehicle.
   [`flatbed3`] =  {
-    -- Set bedUp & bedDown to 0 if you don't need to move the bed to use the winch referenceBone = "bodyshell", --optional, by default: bodyshell --referenceBone <-> attachVehBone is the distance to define if the bed is up or down bedUp = 3.7, -- Distance between bodyshell bone and attachVehBone when the bed is up bedDown = 8.1, -- Distance between bodyshell bone and attachVehBone when the bed is down ropeBone = "misc_b", -- Bone where the rope is attached ropeOffset = vector3(0,0,0.3), -- offset from ropeBone to adjust the position of the rope ropeDistancetake =  1.5, -- Max distance to take the winch attachVehBone = "misc_a", -- Bone where the vehicle is attached attachLocationOffset = vector3(0.0,0.0,0.0), --offset from the attachVehBone bone attachOffset = vector4(0.0,0.0,0.0,0.0) -- for the vehicle location when attach (w value is the tilt) },
+    -- Set bedUp & bedDown to 0 if you don't need to move the bed to use the winch referenceBone = "bodyshell", --optional
+    --referenceBone <-> attachVehBone is the distance to define if the bed is up or down bedUp = 3.7, -- Distance between bodyshell bone and attachVehBone when the bed is up bedDown = 8.1, -- Distance between bodyshell bone and attachVehBone when the bed is down ropeBone = "misc_b", -- Bone where the rope is attached ropeOffset = vector3(0,0,0.3), -- offset from ropeBone to adjust the position of the rope (optional) ropeDistancetake =  1.5, -- Max distance to take the winch attachVehBone = "misc_a", -- Bone where the vehicle is attached attachLocationOffset = vector3(0.0,0.0,0.0), --offset from the attachVehBone bone (optional) attachOffset = vector4(0.0,0.0,0.0,0.0) -- for the vehicle location when attach (w value is the tilt) (optional) },
    [`slamtruck`] =  {
     bedUp = 0,